Plots temporal variation for different variables, typically pollutant

 The confidence intervals to be plotted.
 If

 statistic = "mean"then the confidence intervals in the mean are plotted.
-Ifstatistic = "median"then theconf.intand1 - conf.intquantiles are plotted.conf.intcan be of length 2, which is most useful for showing quantiles.
-For exampleconf.int = c(0.75, 0.99)will yield a plot showing the median, 25/75 and 5/95th quantiles.- B
+Ifstatistic = "median"then theconf.intand1 - conf.intquantiles are plotted.
+Any number ofconf.ints can be provided.- B

 Number of bootstrap replicates to use.
 Can be useful to reduce this value when there are a large number of observations available to increase the speed of the calculations without affecting the 95% confidence interval calculations by much.